FoxFurry/COVIDINC/README.md

 This is cursed place.
 Leave it, traveler...

-Once upon a time I will reformat whole project
+Once upon a time I will finally reformat whole project